Program Series I

 Overcoming the reentry crisis through work, training, planning and action; Indiana's statewide approach is truly making a difference in the lives of citizens and former felons.
 Learn how Indiana utilizes the NCDA/NIC's evidence-based Offender Workforce Development Specialist training program in building a network of individuals, agencies and programs to significantly lower recidivism.

-Doug Evans, PEN Indiana Department of Correction; Lisa Martin, PEN/Indiana Department of Corrections
+Doug Evans and Lisa Martin, PEN/Indiana Department of Corrections

 #703 Operation VETS: Veteran Employment, Transition Success at UC Riverside